-In accordance with MSC Certification Requirements, the findings will be made open to objection by interested parties for a period of 15 working days from publication of the Final Report with the Certification Determination.
-Please see the Final Report Stakeholder Announcement on the MSC website for the announcement detailing the objection period and dates: https://fisheries.msc.org/en/fisheries/us-atlantic-sea-scallop/@@assessments
+In accordance with MSC Certification Requirements, the report was made open to objection by interested parties for a period of 15 working days from publication of the Final Report with the positive certification determination.
+Please see the Final Report Stakeholder Announcement on the MSC website for the announcement detailing the objection period and dates: https://fisheries.msc.org/en/fisheries/us-atlantic-sea-scallop/@@assessments.
+No objections were received.
+The SCS Certification Board reviewed the report, Performance Indicator rationales, peer reviews and stakeholder comments and agreed with the Assessment